roenass/cocteles/Noir, Forbidden, Classic and New Cocktails.typ

 - 2 oz #ingredient([Sparkling Wine]) #indexIn([Bubbles])
 - Half a #ingredient([Passion Fruit]) for garnish

-Shake liquids except sparkling vigorously with ice.
+Shake liquids except sparkling wine vigorously with ice.
 Strain into cocktail glass.
 Garnish with passion fruit half.
 Serve with a sparkling wine sidecar (on the side).])

 #cocktail([Bloody Maria],[